Family Tax Planning

 2. Define alimony for instruments executed after 1984 based on the seven alimony requirements by:

 a.
 Determining whether a cash payment is deemed made to or on behalf of a former spouse in order to characterize it as alimony or otherwise;

 b.
 Specifying when spouses are members of different households and the alimony pitfall of being required to make payments after a former spouse’s death;

 c.
 Determining what constitutes child support and alimony citing their different tax treatment particularly of payments made by a spouse who files a joint return with the recipient spouse; and

 d.
 Selecting which payments are subject to the provision establishing a minimum term for alimony.

-3. Identify the alimony and child support tax provisions that currently apply with those that applied to instruments executed prior to 1985 by:
+3. Identify the alimony and child support provisions that currently apply with those that applied to instruments executed prior to 1985 by:

-5. Specify the tax treatment of child support noting events that determine whether a contingency is clearly child-related recalling how to rebut this presumption of child support and identify COBRA rules and qualified medical child support orders to make the most of health care coverage plans.
+5. Specify the tax treatment of child support recognizing events that determine whether a contingency is clearly child-related recalling how to rebut this presumption of child support and identify COBRA rules and qualified medical child support orders to make the most of health care coverage plans.